Louie McCarthy-Scarsbrook: St Helens

 He played in the 2019 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 He played in the 2019 Super League Grand Final victory over the Salford Red Devils at Old Trafford.

 He played in St Helens 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.

 He played for St. Helens in their 2021 Challenge Cup Final victory over Castleford.

 On 9 October 2021, he played for St. Helens in their 2021 Super League Grand Final victory over Catalans Dragons.

 In round 23 of the 2022 Super League season, McCarthy-Scarsbrook scored a rare double in St Helens 60-6 victory over Hull F.C.

 On 24 September 2022, McCarthy-Scarsbrook played off the interchange bench in St Helens 24-12 victory over Leeds in the 2022 Super League Grand Final.

 On 18 February 2023, McCarthy-Scarsbrook played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+On 20 September 2023, McCarthy-Scarsbrook announced he would be retiring from rugby league.

+He played 26 games for St Helens in the 2023 Super League season as the club finished third on the table.
+He played in St Helens narrow loss against the Catalans Dragons in the semi-final which stopped them reaching a fifth successive grand final.
+This would also be McCarthy-Scarsbrook's final game as a player.

-International
+International career

+McCarthy-Scarsbrook made his England début in the victory over Wales on 10 October 2008.
+His second game for England was also against Wales, a 48-12 victory in the 2009 Four Nations tournament in which he scored a try.

-A former England international, for the 2017 Rugby League World Cup he was named in the Ireland squad.
+He later switched allegiance to Ireland, and was named in their 2017 Rugby League World Cup squad.